Objective of the Program

-Faculty members interested and willing to serve as mentors for this program have prepared a brief description of their research interests, which are posted on this site in early January.
+Faculty members interested and willing to serve as mentors for this program prepare a brief description of their research interests, which are posted on this site annually in early January.
 Veterinary students at Oregon State University, academic institutions around the country and partner schools in France, Germany, and the Netherlands have a chance to review these descriptions and contact potential mentors working in an area of mutual research interest.
 A mentor must agree to provide a supportive and learning atmosphere with consistent supervision and direction given to the student.
 Each student must commit to working full-time on the research project including attending all laboratory and program meetings.
 Students contacting possible faculty mentors should make sure that the mentor will be in town for the majority of the summer research period and will arrange for supervision during any absences.

 Applications will be ranked based on the independence of the project (pre-existing projects will not be approved), likelihood of successful completion in the time frame available, relevance to a significant veterinary problem and quality of hypothesis, objectives and description of methods.

 Submission of applications by students from other veterinary schools is encouraged.
-Up to two of the six stipends will be awarded to successful external applicant(s).

 Required Extracurricular activities